 - Scroll Right: If you choose this option, the worksheet will travel one column right.

-The name box shows the address of the Active Cell.
-The letter part of the address comes from Column Letter and the Number part comes from Row Number.
-B3 means the active cell is now in the B column and 3rd Row.
+The name box shows the address of the active cell.
+The letter part of the address comes from column letters, and the number part comes from row numbers.
+B3 means the active cell is now in the B column and third row.

 When you want to create a new Excel worksheet, click this button.
 A new sheet is placed after the last sheet tab.
 See the image below.

 You can change the display views of the worksheets by clicking these three options.
 Three options are Normal, Page Layout, and Page Break Preview.